roybay/ExerciseTracking/README.md

+#Inital Task List
-Show a calendar like the one below for the current month Allow users to swipe left and right to see different months Allow users to put a check mark on the days they went to the gym Allow user to see how many days in a row they have gone to the gym to date ( good ) Allow users to share their calendars
+*Show a calendar like the one below for the current month *Allow users to swipe left and right to see different months *Allow users to put a check mark on the days they went to the gym Allow user to see how many days in a row they have gone to the gym to date ( good ) Allow users to share their calendars
 Allow users to follow other people’s calendars